ProcessEight/magento-2-professional-developer-certification/README.md

-# Magento 2 Professional Developer Certification
+# Magento 2 Expert (formerly Professional) Developer Certification

 **Note that the Magento version included in this project (2.2.5) is broken and cannot be upgraded to 2.3.1.
 Therefore, use a separate installation of Magento 2.3.1 instead.**

 ## Introduction

+This exam is for a Magento 2 developer with a recommended experience level of 1.5 years in customizing different areas of the Magento platform.
+By passing this exam the developer earns a Magento 2 Certified Expert (formerly Professional) Developer certification.

-The Magento 2 Certified Professional Developer exam is designed to validate the skills and knowledge needed to customize Magento 2 in the areas of:
+This exam validates the skills and knowledge needed to customize Magento 2 in the areas of
-* UI modifications,
+- UI modifications;
-* database changes,
+- database changes;
-* admin modifications,
+- admin modifications;
-* checkout process customizations,
+- checkout process customizations;
-* order management integrations and customizations,
+- order management integrations and customizations; and
-* catalog structure and functionality changes.
+- catalog structure and functionality changes.

-This exam is for a Magento 2 developer who has a deep understanding of Magento 2 development concepts and experience (recommend 1.5 years) in implementing and customizing Magento 2.
+The test is built for version 2.3.x of Magento Commerce and Magento Open Source.

+This exam consists primarily of scenario-based questions in a multiple-choice format.

 ## Rubric

 * 60 Multiple Choice items
-* 90 minutes to complete the exam
+* 120 minutes to complete the exam
-* A score of 64% or higher is needed to pass the Magento 2 Certified Professional Developer exam
+* A score of 68% or higher is needed to pass the Magento 2 Certified Expert (formerly Professional) Developer exam
 * This exam consists primarily of scenario-based questions in a multiple-choice format.
 * Based on Magento Open Source (2.3) and Magento Commerce (2.3), but applicable to those using any version of Magento 2.